-Manasa is famous as the goddess of serpents, very powerful and worshipped in different forms and with different names throughout India.
-The goddess is worshipped mainly during the rainy season, when the snakes are most active.
-There is a belief that Manasa protects the people from snake bite.
-Goddess Manasa is also linked with fertility and worshipped for the revival and protection from several incurable diseases.
-She can be worshipped in the form of an idol or even as a formless power.
-She is known as the daughter of famous sage Kashyapa and Kadru, the sister of serpent king Sesha and also the sister of Vasuki, one of the most important Nagas.
-Manasa is known to be a pre-Aryan goddess who is most commonly worshipped in different parts of Bengal.
+Manasa Devi is known as the daughter of famous Sage Kashyapa and Kadru.
+She is the sister of serpent king Sesha and Vasuki, one of the most important Nagas.
+Manasa is known to be a pre-Aryan Goddess who is most commonly worshipped in different parts of Bengal.
 She is ritually invoked with sacrifices and offerings.
-The tale of Manasa is called 'Manasamangal' where the story of her gaining recognition and attainment a place among the Hindu pantheon of gods and goddesses are depicted.
-She is also the name of a form of Vishnu born out of Sambhuti, along with the gods Abhutarajasas in the Rawala Manwantara.
+She is also the name of a form of Vishnu born out of Sambhuti, along with the Gods Abhutarajasas in the Rawala Manwantara.

-Manasa killed Lakshmidhara and at last, due to the love and devotion of Behula Lakshmidhara was brought back to life and Behula convinced her father-in-law to worship the Goddess Manasa and thus Chand agreed and promised to worship Manasa by using his left hand to perform the rites.
+Manasa killed Lakhindar and due to the love and devotion of Behula, Lakhindar was brought back to life.
+Finally, Behula convinced her father-in-law to worship the Manasa Devi and thus Chand agreed and promised to worship Manasa by using his left hand to perform the rites.
 This was accepted by Manasa and Chand worshipped Manasa with all his devotion.
 Thus this legend of Goddess Manasa gave Manasa Devi much reputation and people worshipped her in all parts of India.